 This last group is malware distributors.
 These people package trojans, adware, and spam ware into torrents.
 They hope someone will download and install it unknowingly.
 These people are mostly found in large websites with high download capacities and potential.
 This group of people includes those who upload fake movies and demand that you pay for the necessary codec before watching.

-All in all, most torrents are upped by people who do not aim to make money.
+All in all, most torrents are upped by people who do not aim to make money from a torrent website.
 At the center of the community, there is a co-sharing ethos that guides them.

 Risk of using torrents.